surfnet-niels/REFEDs-specifications/personalized.md

 It is understood that not every subject can necessarily be associated with values for every attribute.
 For example, some users may have no formal affiliation with the issuing organization.
 In such cases, it is expected that those attribute(s) may not be provided.
 The designation that all these attributes are required is a general obligation and not specific to a given subject.

 With regard to assurance, the REFEDS Assurance Framework \[RAF\] is REQUIRED as a source of values, but other frameworks and their values are permitted.
-The requirement to support the REFEDS Assurance Framework implies that at least one value, ‘[https://refeds.org/assurance](https://refeds.org/assurance)‘ MUST be supplied, ==but no others are specifically required unless the IdP deems them to be applicable.==
+The requirement to support the REFEDS Assurance Framework implies that at least one value, ‘[https://refeds.org/assurance](https://refeds.org/assurance)‘ MUST be supplied, `but no others are specifically required unless the IdP deems them to be applicable.`

 Identity Providers are not expected or required to alter their business processes or to provide any particular assurance level for their subjects, but rather are required to communicate what they do provide, or other applicable information as appropriate.